 Our operating expenses for the nine month period ended September 30, 2013 were \$12,504,874 compared to \$16,757,891 for the nine month period ended September 30, 2012 which represents a decrease of \$4,253,017.
 The expense decrease was primarily attributable to a decrease in our compensation and related costs in the amount of \$6,604,286 as well as a decrease in our professional fees in the amount of \$3,369,226, offset by an increase in our research and development expenses in the amount of \$1,826,924, an increase in our selling, general and administrative costs in the amount of \$3,793,571 and an increase in our technology license fee in the amount of \$100,000.
-Included in the decrease in our compensation and related costs is a decrease in stock based compensation to employees of \$7,653,961 and an increase in cash compensation to employees of approximately \$1 million due to an increase in cash compensation to professional fees is a decrease in stock based compensation to professionals of approximately \$1 million due to an increase in cash compensation to professional fees associated with business development.
-Included in selling, general and administrative costs are settlement charges in the amount of \$2,584,511 and an increase in cash expenditures of approximately \$1.2 million due to an increase in cash expenditures development.
+Included in the decrease in our compensation and related costs is a decrease in stock based compensation to employees of \$7,653,961 and an increase in cash compensation to mon-employees of \$4,440,507 and an increase in cash compensation to professionals of approximately \$1 million due to an increase in consulting and legal fees associated with business development.
+Included in selling, general and administrative costs are settlement charges in the amount of \$2,584,511 and an increase in cash expenditures of approximately \$1.2 million due to an increase in travel and related expenses associated with business development.